Unix and GNU/Linux Docs - Listed and Explained

 Package Metadata

-Software packages may have various useful, documentation-oriented metadata associated with them.
+Software packages may have various useful, documentation-related metadata associated with them.

 Metadata for Debian packages can be seen with apt-cache show PACKAGE or (in shorter form of output) with apt show PACKAGE.

-In addition to that, there are three commands which may be useful in the context of documentation or meta information:
+In addition to that, there are some dpkg commands which may be useful in the context of meta information:

-• dpkg -S FILE – reports the name of package to which FILE belongs
+• dpkg -S /PATH/TO/FILE – reports the name of package to which FILE belongs

 • dpkg -L PACKAGE – lists all files installed by PACKAGE